slothkong/r_on_gcloud/README.md

 ## Testing

-The project also includes an example unittest for the `subroutines.compute_mean_ratings()` function.
-To verify that all unittest under the `scr/tests/` directory are passing, you can run:
+The project also includes an example unittest for fucntions in `subroutines.R`.
+To verify that all unittest defined under the `scr/tests/` directory are passing, you can run:

 ```bash
 ./0_run_uittests.sh